 Directions:

-- Soak rice noodles in warm water until softened; drain.
+- Soak noodles in warm water until soft ; drain .

-- Heat oil in a wok over high heat; sauté protein until cooked through.
+- Heat oil in wok on high ; cook protein till done .

 Section 4: Nutritional Benefits of Rice Noodles